 Bishop-McCann has been allowing our corporate event planning associates flexibility in working from home for many years; we’re here to share some tips and tricks for telecommuting.

-There are many benefits that come with working from home, for both employers and employees.
+There are many benefits that come with working from home for both employers and employees.
 In fact, two-thirds of managers report that employees who are given the option to work from home not only show an increase in productivity, but turnover rates decrease by more than 50%.
-While remote workers report a decrease in overall stress with an increase in the coveted work/life balance.
+Remote workers report a decrease in overall stress with an increase in the coveted work/life balance.

 Design an office-like ambiance that fits your style and specific working needs.
 This may include a comfortable chair, your favorite pens, family photos, or houseplants.
 Move your favorite lamp from another room to ensure adequate lighting and reduce eyestrain.

-Successful remote workers also schedule breaks throughout the day to exercise, get fresh air, or have simply have lunch.
+Successful remote workers also schedule breaks throughout the day to exercise, get fresh air, or simply have lunch.
 Taking breaks outside of your workspace is crucial in keeping boundaries between workspace and relaxation.
-Remember to share these boundaries with others you may be sharing your space with to limit interruptions.
+Remember to share these boundaries with others sharing your space to limit interruptions.

 Set aside time each day to do one thing for you.
 Maintaining good mental and physical health are just as important while working from home.
 That could be taking the dogs for a quick mid-day walk, enjoying lunch al fresco (weather permitting), or carving out time to read a few chapters of your favorite book.